exitus1/Video-Scripts/node.md

 It will take a few minutes to download and setup all the files.
 A folder called ./decred has now been placed in your home directory.

 It may ask you to input a password for a new wallet.
-We won’t be using this as a wallet so you can go through quickly.
+Enter a password.
+Remember, we're just using this as a node and not as a wallet.

 Type n for public data

 Hit n for Seed

+We're not using this as a wallet so don't write down the seed.

 Hit okay for the seed.